Skip to main content

 Market status

 The status of the market also impacts the execution of orders.
-There are three market statuses:
+A market can be in one of the following statuses:

 • trading: open for trading.